vele616/monorepo/packages/company/website/content/blog/how-to-clone-object-in-javascript.md

 <typography id="using-object-assign" element="h3">Using Object.assign()</typography>

-By using this method you will clone all the property values from one or more source objects to a target object.
+By using this method you will clone all of the property values from one or more source objects to a target object.

 It's also used for merging multiple objects into a single object with combined properties.